Great-Sun-Group/greatsun-dev/README.md

 ## Source Control Panel
 You can always stage your current state before you ask for an update, so that you can track against the changes in source control.
 Then when you have the changes staged for your next step forward, `avatar commit` and enter a commit message to lock it.

-You've now got a workplan for the next 30 minutes stored in Current Project, so `avatar up` both to clear the conversation and to refresh the project description being sent.
+You've now got a workplan for the next 30 minutes stored in Current Project, so `avatar refresh` both to clear the conversation and to refresh the project description being sent.
 With a fresh and up-to-date context, you can use the workplan in [Current Project](avatar/context/current_project.md) to move forward towards your intent.
 The avatar can easily reference it and step through it with commands like:
 ```
 execute step 2a in the current project
 ```